smotslang/docs/README.md

     $number refers to the value stored at the memory address number.
 ## user input with @madeline
     @madeline prompts the user for input, and has the value of the number they input.
+## numbers
+    Smotsinary can be hard to work with, so if you put a `^` before a base 10 number, it converts it to smotsinary for you!
+## chars
+    Like numbers but if you put a `'` before a character to convert it into smotsinary.
+> [!NOTE]
+> You can't use this method to get characters like spaces however!

 # File System
 Smotslang has a special memory slot for holding file paths, to set this slot use the state keyword.\
 `state C:\Users\Admin\Downloads\smotslang\examples\meow.txt` loads meow.txt into memory.
+You can also use the `badeline` keyword to open a file prompt, setting the current file to the selection.
 > [!NOTE]
 > The default value of the file memory is smotslang's index.js, so be careful!
 # Reading Files